Location icon Salem, OR

 Choose deep cleaning at King Dental to safeguard your oral health, ensuring a vibrant and healthy smile for years to come.
 Your smile tells your story.
 Let it speak of health, confidence, and vitality.

-An average human spends 38.5 days brushing their teeth over their lifetime.
+The average American spends 38.5 total days brushing their teeth over a lifetime.

 Straightening your teeth can improve oral health, not just aesthetics, by making them easier to clean.